 On the map, this is the kink in the path just below Figure 3 – but I digress.
 So, you head down the steps and turn right at the bottom.
 If you turn left, the path takes you along the lower defences, and ultimately out below the War Memorial.

-…which roughly follows the line of where the nettles aren’t.
+Straight ahead is the path towards East Stoke, which roughly follows the line of where the nettles aren’t.
 In days gone by this was an actual road, or at least an official track, as can be seen on the 1898 map at the top, which carried on along the path of the, well, path, that we’re about to take.
+Once yuo’re past the almost magical circular hazel grove…

 But back to the trail – in the book, we pick up Nick and Max again as they enter Norton Covert proper, just a short walk along the path from the Lime Kiln car park.